selalib/selalib/prototype/documentation/sphinx/install/index.rst

    #include "sll_maxwell_solvers.h"

 Be careful, you could have to link with HDF5, FFTW, LAPACK, etc ...

+Il you want to use some macros like SLL_ALLOCATE or SLL_ASSERT with gfortran, just add the compilation flag *-ffree-line-length-none*.

 Find this example in directory : prototype/src/examples